 The Gold Coast's beautiful natural environment allows us to enjoy a lifestyle like no other city.
-By volunteering in a Landcare group you can help protect and enhance our natural areas by participating in activities such as identifying and controlling weeds, identifying and encouraging native species, maintaining your site and planting native trees where required.
-You can actively play a part by joining the Austinville Landcare Group.
+You can play an active part in keeping it this way by joining Austinville Landcare Group.

-The Austinville Valley is located between Mudgeeraba and Springbrook.
+Austinville Valley is located between Mudgeeraba and Springbrook.
 It was previously known for banana farming but is now known for its beautiful rainforests and stunning creeks.
-The group’s main focus is on the riparian areas along Mudgeeraba Creek, with activities including weed control and revegetation.

 Place: Austinville Conservation Area, 621 Austinville Road

 Register: You need to register online prior to attending to secure a spot and receive the full details of the event.

 Register for a Landcare session or tree planting

 For more information please contact the Natural Areas Management Unit.